trezitorul/qudi/documentation/how_to_make_modules.md

 ## Decide on the structure

 A typical structure follows hardware->logic->GUI.
 In some cases where additional logic modules are needed, use connectors to share the logic.
-This is the only module that can be connected to others with the same type.
+Logic modules are the only module type that can be connected to others of the same type.

 ## Creating a hardware module